frankshearar/Home/Symbols-Package-Upload-Workflow.md

 ## Removing Symbols from the NuGet.org Symbol Server
 If you want to remove Symbols from the NuGet.org symbol server, you have two options:
 * You can delete the .snupkgs you have previously uploaded to NuGet.org
-* You can email support@nuget.org and make a support request When you delete .snupkgs, there will be an additional service that will clean up the NuGet.org symbol server and will ultimately remove the .pdbs from the NuGet.org symbol server.
+* For extremely urgent requests, you can email support@nuget.org and make a support request

+When you delete .snupkgs, there will be an additional service that will clean up the NuGet.org symbol server and will ultimately remove the .pdbs from the NuGet.org symbol server.